 Let me say this: there is nothing wrong with you adding sweeteners, preferably natural sweeteners, to your tea.
 But it is better if you can adjust or train your taste bud to taking it natural or flavored.
 Better still, you could make your adjustments gradually, until you are able to master it.
 Also remember, that the more you are able to take your tea without the sweeteners, the more goodness you are adding to your body and the more you are able to explore more teas as I do today.

-Apart from all its other health benefits, tea is actually a type of food.
-Try taking a cup or two before embarking on any type of exercise which may include aerobics, jogging, cycling, mountain climbing, brisk walking, rigorous or acrobatic dancing and so on.
-And you will discover tea will not only increase your stamina but also keep you hydrated for long.
-However don’t forget to also take along your bottle of water with you while embarking on any form of physical exercise.
+Try taking a cup or two before embarking on any type of exercise, you will discover tea will not only increase your stamina but also keep you hydrated for long.

 I think it’s important I also share this with us, especially for my ladies in their late forties and early fifties.
-Before I entered into menopause, I never in my life experienced menstrual cramp or what women always refer to as “monthly sickness”.
-I can argue substantially that this was as a result of my long years of healthy lifestyle, and now my tea exploration which has spanned a decade.
-Not to mention the fact that I never experienced menopausal difficulties or hot flashes.
-Menopause and other health related challenges as they apply to men and women’s health would also be discussed in Beforeandafter50 as we progress.
+Before I entered into menopause, I never in my life experienced menstrual cramps or what women always refer to as “monthly sickness”.
+I can argue substantially that this was as a result of my long years of healthy lifestyle, and now my tea exploration which has spanned over a decade.